Laurentius Petri: Diplomat

 Gustav I of Sweden entrusted Laurentius Petri to head the delegation who negotiated the Treaty of Novgorod (1557), which ended the Russo-Swedish War (1554–1557).

 Works

 The first complete Swedish translation of the Bible was published in 1541, nicknamed the Vasa Bible after the King.
 Laurentius was one of the main proponents supervising the project, together with his brother Olaus and the clergyman Laurentius Andreae.

 In the 1560s, when the ideas of Calvin gained in influence, Laurentius published several texts where he spoke for Lutheranism.
 It has been suggested that it was the first time the Swedish Church defined its Lutheran character.

 Family

-His wife was Elizabeth Diriksdotter daughter of Didrik the Mint Master and Birgitta Kristiernsdotter Vasa (paternal cousin of Gustav I of Sweden).
+His wife was Elizabeth Didriksdotter daughter of Didrik the Mint Master and Birgitta Kristiernsdotter Vasa (paternal cousin of Gustav I of Sweden).
 They were betrothed on 23 September 1531, after Laurentius Petri married Gustav I of Sweden to Catherine of Saxe-Lauenburg.
 Two daughters were born in the marriage: Margaret, who married Laurentius Petri Gothus (They had two daughters) and Magdalene, who married Abraham Angermannus.